- Bike registration

 - Report all suspicious activity by calling 911 from on or off campus.

 And, keep informed.
 UD’s philosophy is to fully publicize campus-related crime to ensure the campus community is made aware of public health and safety issues.
-News of crime incidents on or near campus, are reported on the campus news service, UDaily.
-Individuals can also subscribe to the opt-in Crime Alert Service to emails about each incident.
+News of crime incidents on or near campus, are reported via the campus news service, UDaily.
+Individuals can also subscribe to the opt-in Crime Alert Service to receive emails about each incident.

 If you are a crime victim, report the crime to the police as soon as possible.
 Detailed descriptions of the suspects are invaluable to investigators, as are details such a license plate numbers or types or vehicles.